 Oyster po’boy sliders with garlic scape tartar sauce.
 The restaurant was not stingy on the oysters and the combination of the crunch and sauce made for a delectable sandwich.

 The octopus with harissa, salsa verde, piquillo peppers, spiced pork sausage, olives and fine beans.
 The octopus was done perfectly and still had a bounce to it.

 For the main, I had the lobster bouillabaisse with clams, mussels, garlic croutons, courgettes (zucchini) and saffron broth.
-I have eaten countless number of seafood bouillabaisse in the past and this one was memorable.
 There was ½ a lobster and a claw in a buttery seafood broth!

 To end our evening, we couldn’t decide on the dessert so we ordered all 3 offerings on their menu (chocolate sundae, key lime cake and fried apple pie).
 At this point, I was already stuffed and could only recall that I enjoyed the desserts.

 The Chase Fish and Oyster is considered the more “relaxed” restaurant compared to “The Chase” but it is still on the upscale side.
 The service was attentive, the décor is sleek and the food was well thought out and memorable!

 - Interview with Chef Nuit Regular- Toronto’s Queen of Thai Food - February 21, 2018